abhabongse/paxter/docs/getting_started.rst

 Programmatic Usage
 ------------------

-The package is *mainly* intended to be used as a library.
+This package is *mainly* intended to be utilized as a library.
-To get started, let’s assume that we have a source text which contains a document **written in Paxter language syntax**.
+To get started, let’s assume that we have a document source text written using **Paxter language syntax**.

 .. code-block:: python